Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Below are other common treatments recommended for alcohol use disorder.

 Residential or inpatient treatment refers to the rehabilitation process of a person dealing with AUD.
 The duration of inpatient treatment varies by the treatment centers that offer them.
-In some cases, participants are advised to stay for 4-6 weeks, while others receive clearance to leave fortnightly.

 Partial hospitalization programs are the most intense outpatient treatments.
 They often entail the participant living primarily at home and visiting a hospital daily for limited amounts of time.
-The average duration of daily treatment could range from 8-10 hours.

 This treatment is ideal for people who want to get better but don’t need to be in a hospital or treatment facility 24/7.

 Outpatient treatment has different levels of intensity.
-A lot of times, people can transition from inpatient treatment to outpatient treatment depending on their progress.
+A lot of times, people can transition from inpatient treatment to outpatient treatment, depending on their progress.

 Support groups are a form of therapy where several people come together and talk about what they’re going through.
 This non-intense form of treatment allows for a psychological recovery journey from AUD.